The Oldest Golf Club in the World

 These players were for the most part though indulging a solitary hobby, but since they’d have been a numerically small number regularly spending time on the links, it would come as no surprise to learn that fellow players would quickly learn to recognise each other.
 It doesn’t take too much imagination to see that a ‘route’ through the links would have been quickly shared amongst players as they discussed the challenges they’d conceived.
 The natural development from this would be to use directional markers such as flags, and a quasi-course would emerge.
 Naturally as friendships formed they consented to play alongside each other.
 This seems a logical step.
 It would naturally follow therefore that clubs would form.

-Well we know King James II tried to ban the game by Act of Parliament in 1457 so concerned he was that his bow-men were spending time honing their golf, rather than their archery skills.
-We also know that the game had moved in-land by the reign of King James VI as there are records of him buying golf balls to play a game in what was then forest, below the rock on which Stirling castle sits.
+We know King James II tried to ban the game of golf by Act of Parliament in 1457 so concerned he was that his bow-men were spending time honing their swing, rather than their archery skills.
+We also know that the game had moved in-land by the reign of King James VI as there are records of him buying golf balls to play a game in what was then the forest below the rock on which Stirling castle sits.
 Mary Queen of Scots played at St Andrews and Musselburgh, but for the most part we’re dependent on archived accounts describing people playing versions of golf on coastal links land.
 Records attesting to this link Carnoustie to 1527, Aberdeen to 1538, St Andrews to 1552 and Montrose to 1562.
 Some of these are however questioned in terms of whether one account of an individual hitting something that sounds like a golf ball on links land, really constitute a golf course?
 In any event, the course needed to be recognisable today to be considered the oldest.
 Dating a golf club was no less easier.
 Clubs seemingly came and went, so the issue of a continuous verifiable history is increasingly invoked to adjudicate

 With a neat bit of symmetry, our research tells us that 1735 just happens to be the same year that Augusta was founded (the city that is, not the national), but for the most part it was a reasonably uneventful year